rustshop/flakebox/docs/building-new-project.md

 exposes all these outputs as a "legacy packages" in our Flake.
 It's a bit of a hack, but will work for now.

-## Building Rust code with Flakebox - advanced
+## Building Rust code with Flakebox - practice

 Try to build the cod now: